Brain Bee Challenge

 - Each student in the top three teams will receive a gift card ($100/student on 1st place team, $50/student on 2nd place team, and $25/student on 3rd place team).

-- Instead of offering donations to the science departments of the top three teams, this year we are offering stipends to teachers who commit to sponsoring and guiding a team through the competition.
+- Instead of offering donations to the science departments of the top three teams, this year we are offering a monetary award to teachers who commit to sponsoring and guiding a team through the competition.

 - The first place team will have a chance to shadow an MPFI scientist for a day.